 Ximene nodded approvingly, she had noted the ‘their’.
 “If I did not marry the Prince, would he then, if he defeated the Franks, help change the government in Occitaine”

 “ If he can take the Frankish throne, yes.
 He would make you Duchess of Occitan.
 If he simply wins a war, probably not.’

 “You sound very sure about some of this John, has he decided not to marry me?”

-“No, I don’t think he has made that decision, and don’t assume that his decision to delay the marriage negotiation means anything.
+“No, I am perturbed that he has paid little attention to you but I don’t think he has made that decision, and don’t assume that his decision to delay the marriage negotiation means anything.
 The Earl tells me his father intends to make him Prince of Aquitaine and virtually split the English empire in two at least until his death.

 “ So I would be a princess?”

 John sighed.
 This conversation was now not going the way he wanted.

 “ Tell me again, why would it suit the Prince to delay the marriage negotiations”

 “It would suit the Prince very well to separate your wealth from the English crown before he marries you.
 Then he could fund the expansion of Aquitaine from your income and if everything went wrong still be a wealthy & powerful man”